orstavik/JoiEvents/docs/2_EventToEvent/Pattern1_EventComposition.md

 5. **AttributableEvent**: This pattern illustrate how HTML attributes can be used to turn on or off a composed event per individual elements.
-   The chapter uses a `tripple-click` event as its example.
+   The chapter uses a `triple-click` event as its example.

 6. **FilteredPriorEvent**: This pattern uses a pure function to filter out a composed event from a single event of a single event type.
 The chapter uses the `link-click` event as example